 However, volunteering is not ‘free’ and while the volunteers themselves might be unpaid, to enable them to assist an organisation to their fullest extent, they still require training, support, expenses and development.

-Last year, we were lucky to achieve a grant from the Big Lottery Fund’s Awards For All programme and this enabled us to recruit and train an additional 16 volunteers which has really helped with the delivery of our huge workload.
+Last year, we were lucky to achieve a grant from the National Lottery Community Fund’s Awards For All programme and this enabled us to recruit and train an additional 16 volunteers which has really helped with the delivery of our huge workload.
 We have been able to increase and strengthen our volunteer base and now have up to six volunteers based in our office on a regular basis who have personally developed and are able to take on roles with additional responsibility.
 Without this grant this would not have been possible and would have meant reducing the amount of work we deliver.
 BulliesOut has no salaried staff and is led and run entirely by volunteers.

 Achieving the grant for a second year, will able us to further develop our volunteers (whilst recruiting more!) and also provide an accreditation in volunteering for them to work towards achieving.
 Volunteers are the life-blood of BulliesOut and it is vital we are able to further develop their skills and recognise their achievements.